Everything you need to know about ATEX regulations

 What should the operator think about to ensure a safe environment?

-In operation, it is the responsibility of the operator to ensure that conditions to cause an explosion do not arise.
-However, due to the fact that there is a risk of these events occurring measures must be taken with respect to electrical and non-electrical products to prevent their triggering.
+In operation, it is the responsibility of the operator to ensure that the conditions to cause an explosion do not arise.
+However, due to the fact that there is a risk that these events may occur, measures must be taken in relation to electrical and non-electrical products to prevent them from being triggered.

 Dangers and risks must be reduced to a minimum.

-The risks of explosion must be assessed globally.
+Explosion risks must be assessed globally.
 If the risk exists, the employer must take technical and organizational measures to:

 • prevent their inflammation, or if this is not possible